OmenMon/omenmon.github.io/cli.md

 ````

 On the author's system, this seems to toggle between `Discrete` and `Optimus`.
 The value for `Hybrid` is never used.

+On models that do not support GPU mode switching, the call to retrieve GPU mode will silently fail and return `Hybrid`.
+For GPU mode switching capability check, see byte #7 of the [System](#system) data.
+Manual GPU mode setting is still allowed on systems that do not support it but is likely to return an error.

 This is <u>not</u> _Advanced Optimus_ but the equivalent of the setting available in the _UEFI (BIOS) Setup_.
 A reboot is required for it to take effect.
 However, being able to toggle the setting programmatically still saves the hassle of having to open the _Setup_ menu every time.